tolga9009/elgato-gchd/README.md

 If you're done using this driver, close the file, stop the terminal using "Ctrl + C" and wait for the program to successfully terminate.
-The driver will resetting your device.
+The driver will reset your device.
 If you interrupt this step, it will leave your device in an undefined state and you will need to manually reset your device by reconnecting it.